skyofdwarf/rdxvm/README.md

 ## License

-Reduxift is available under the MIT license.
+RDXVM is available under the MIT license.
 See the LICENSE file for more info.